 If your solution includes a native mobile app, include the installation link for it.
 If you’re integrating an external web-based accounting service, set up an instance that hosts it, or provide login credentials to a test account on the site.
 Overall, when deciding what needs to be provided, a good rule of thumb is to imagine that the Security Review team is a potential customer who wants to test drive your whole solution end-to-end.
 When in doubt, refer to the security information in the ISVforce Guide.

 If this security review process sounds a little scary, don’t worry.
 We want to see your product on AppExchange as much as you do, and we’re here to help.
 Aside from the resources we’ve mentioned, we provide scanners your team can use on your product to prepare for the review.

-These scanners scour your app for specific vulnerability patterns.
+These scanners scour your solution for specific vulnerability patterns.
 Scanners come in handy even early in the development process.
-We support three of them:
+We support four of them:

 |Chimera||Integrates the best of open-source scanning technology in one service.
 Named after a mythical beast composed of the strongest parts of several animals.
 Powered by Heroku.||Your solution has parts that reside on another platform that you control.|

 ||You want to integrate scanning rules into your CI process.

 |ZAP||Is a free online scanner created by OWASP.
 Requires installation on a local system.||Part of your solution is deployed on a domain that you don’t control.|